Vikrantthenge/vikrant-portfolio/README.md

 📧 vikrantthenge@outlook.com
 🔗 [LinkedIn](https://www.linkedin.com/in/vthenge) · [GitHub](https://github.com/vikrantthenge)

-📌 Every project here is built with clarity, polish, and recruiter impact in mind.
-Let’s connect!
+📌Thanks for visiting—each project is designed with usability, presentation, and real-world impact in mind.